August 2, 2022

-Because of the Hazel Meagley Music Fund of the BSUMC Endowment, two BJU organ students will have some scholarship money to assist them when they head back to school in the fall.
-Noah Vancina and Stephen Whited are the recipients of scholarships to further their study of the pipe organ, as determined by audition earlier this spring.
-We look forward to hearing a recital this fall presented by these talented young men.
+Because of the Hazel Meagley Music Fund of the BSUMC Endowment, two BJU organ students will have some scholarship money to assist them when they head back to school.
+Noah Vancina and Stephen Whited are the recipients of scholarships to further their study of the pipe organ.

 Noah Vancina began studying music at the age of nine, his first instrument being the violin.
 He began playing the organ at thirteen, and has studied with Mrs. Jodi Shaleen and Dr. Timothy Nelson.
 Throughout high school he was the main organist at his church, was involved in the performance of several major oratorios, and held principle positions in his orchestra.
 Currently he is a Keyboard Performance major at Bob Jones University, where Dr. Ed Dunbar is his teacher.
 Besides music, he enjoys reading, linguistics, and hiking.